Block Island: Settlement

 Massachusetts Bay Colony claimed the island by conquest.
 In 1658, the colony sold the island to a group of men headed up by Endicott.
-In 1661, the Endicott group sold the island to a party of twelve settlers that later grew to sixteen (of whom only seven actually settled there) led by John Alcock, who are today memorialized at Settler's Rock, near Cow's Cove.
+In 1661, the Endicott group sold the island to a party of twelve settlers that later grew to sixteen (of whom only seven actually settled there) led by John Allcock, who are today memorialized at Settler's Rock, near Cow's Cove.
 In 1663, island settler Thomas Terry gave six acres of land at the island's largest fresh pond and its surrounding area to four "chief sachems".
 Their names were recorded as Ninnecunshus, Jaguante, Tunkawatten, and Senatick, but they were known by the colonists as Mr. Willeam, Repleave (Reprive), and Soconosh.
 This land was given to "them being the Cheife Sachems upon the Island there Heires & Assignes Forever to plant and Improve".
 This land was then known as the Indian Lands.
 The Sachems called the Fresh Pond Tonnotounknug.
 In 1664, Indians on the island numbered somewhere from 1,200 to 1,500.
 By 1774, that number had been reduced to fifty-one.
 A Dutch map of 1685 clearly shows Block Island, indicated as Adriaen Blocks Eylant ("Adrian Block's Island").

 In the late seventeenth century, an Englishwoman called named Sarah Sands née Walker lived on Block Island.
 Sands is known for being New England's first woman doctor and she has also been suggested to be an early abolitionist.
 She married sea captain James Sands (one of the original sixteen settlers, as recorded by Settler's Rock) in 1645 and had possibly six children, including a daughter named Mercy, born 1663.
 In 1699, Scottish sailor William Kidd visited Block Island shortly before he was hanged for piracy.
 At Block Island, he was supplied by Mercy Sands (then Mrs. Raymond).
 The story has it that, for her hospitality, Kidd bade Mrs. Raymond to hold out her apron, into which he threw gold and jewels until it was full.
 After her husband Joshua Raymond died, Mercy moved with her family to what would become the Raymond-Bradford Homestead in northern New London, Connecticut (later Montville) where she bought much land.
 The Raymond family was thus said to have been "enriched by the apron".

 Block Island was incorporated by the Rhode Island general assembly in 1672, and the island government adopted the name "New Shoreham".